 The whole-body pain, tenderness, and aching that are typical of fibromyalgia can make life a continual challenge.
 If you have fibromyalgia, board-certified pain management physician Asher Goldstein, MD, at Overlook PAIN + Recovery (formerly Genesis Pain Centers) can help.
 There's no cure for fibromyalgia, but Dr. Goldstein and his team offer excellent treatment methods that reduce your symptoms and help you live with your condition.
-Overlook PAIN + Recovery has offices in Hackensack, New Jersey, and the Upper East Side of Manhattan in New York City.
+Overlook PAIN + Recovery has an office in Hackensack, New Jersey.
 Call today to schedule a consultation or book an appointment online.

 Fibromyalgia is a chronic, painful condition that affects your entire body.
 Most chronic pain conditions center on one area of your body — for instance, your joints if you have arthritis, your back if you have a herniated disc or spinal stenosis, or your head if you get migraines.